Liberty and Freedom (a Foundation)

 Generally, someone else's opinion about something may not be any better or worse than our own opinion.
 However, the opinion of someone who is recognized as knowledgeable, experienced or an expert in the subject would be trusted by and carry more weight with more of us.
 This means that a bad "expert" opinion could do more undue harm.
 Therefore, we must hold individuals and groups who give their informed, expert or professional opinion to a higher standard and in turn appropriately penalize them when they offer a bad opinion.

 In addition to Freedom of Speech we should also have the Freedom to Remain Silent.
 That is, in most cases, we should not be forced to say anything to anyone about anything.
-For instance, we should not be forced to give our opinion, answer polls, or talk to strangers or even to friends or family.
+For instance, no one should be allowed to force us to give our opinion, answer polls, or talk to strangers or even to friends or family.
 If we wanted, we could even swear an oath of silence where most individuals and groups should not be allowed to force us to break it.

 However, there are times when remaining silent can cause undue harm.
 For instance, we should always warn individuals and groups when it looks like they are about to harm themselves or inform them about something so that they do not miss out on something important.
 Therefore, in those cases where remaining silent would cause undue harm, we should hold individuals and groups accountable when they do not speak up.